inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

     - Separation of configuration from the business logic: separate `config.py` is used to manage configuration of the application.
 It also supports environmental variables thus making distribution of the application easier.
     - KISS (keep it simple, stupid): more complex flask applications might require different project layout and separation of components.
 However, for the simple web services, extension of which is unlikely, community encourages to use simpler repository structure.
         - The single route `display_time` is contained in the `handlers/routes.py` file.
 Business logic is not separated or delegated to separate service because the overall functionality is not demanding.
+    - Variables naming according to the naming conventions
+    - Commenting and documentation: key functions in the project are commented.
+Documentation to the project is present in the `README.md`